abhijeet-godspeed/notes/QA-Engineer-v3/QA-Document-Writer.md

 - Security and Access Control Logic (permissions, sanitization, sensitive data)
 - Asynchronous Logic and Promises (promise handling, concurrency)
 - Configuration and Environment Logic (config-based behavior, dynamic behavior)
+- **If its a godspeed project, do not include input schema validation tests because godspeed already handles that.**
-- **Do not include input schema validation tests.
-All external dependencies must be mocked.**
+- **All external dependencies must be mocked.**

 **TODO Format Example:**
 ```